We just published a video on YouTube showing how much fun a weekend in Lakeland, FL can be for you and your friends.

 Circle B Bar Reserve

 Circle B Bar Reserve is a prime destination for hiking, bird watching and cycling.
 Visit the Polk Nature Discovery Center and learn about Polk County’s ecosystems through hands-on activities or climb around on the indoor play area that’s perfect for kids.
-A trip wouldn’t be complete without an alligator sighting, which can be safely done from the preserve’s pier or shoreline.
+A weekend in Lakeland wouldn’t be complete without an alligator sighting, which can be safely done from the preserve’s pier or shoreline.

 4399 Winter Lake Rd.